vitorm04/docs.pt-br/docs/framework/wcf/samples/message-security-over-message-queuing.md

 </configuration>
 ```

- O exemplo demonstra o controle de autenticação usando a configuração e como obter a identidade do chamador do contexto de segurança, conforme mostrado no código de exemplo a seguir:
+ O exemplo demonstra como controlar a autenticação usando a configuração e como obter a identidade do chamador do contexto de segurança, conforme mostrado no código de exemplo a seguir:

 ```csharp
 // Service class which implements the service contract.